 The exercise of coming up with counterarguments to your thesis statement also helps you determine the validity of your thesis statement.
 If your thesis statement doesn’t have a counter-argument, it may be a fact or an opinion, and it may need to be revised (Rodburg, 1999).

+It is not enough to know how to write a thesis statement.
+You also have to make sure that your thesis statement is strong, clear, and, even to some degree, convincing.
 There are several qualities that indicate the strength and soundness of a thesis statement.
 The following qualities can serve as criteria to keep in mind during the construction of a thesis statement.

 Generic or formulaic thesis statements should be avoided if only to ensure that you sustain the reader's interest throughout the study or research.
 Your thesis statement should be constructed so that it reflects your original ideas.
 Moreover, strong thesis statements present original or new aspects of the topic or shed light on novel arguments.